awsdocs/aws-cpp-developer-guide/doc_source/error-handling.rst

 Error Handling
 ##############

-We did not use exceptions; however, you can use exceptions in your code.
+The |sdk-cpp| does not use exceptions; however, you can use exceptions in your code.
 Every service client returns an outcome object that includes the result and an error code.

 Example of handling error conditions: